How Biofilm in Irrigation and Drinking Water Pipes Undermines Farm Profitability

 Typical signs of biofilm and limescale in drip lines:

-• more frequent flushing with no lasting effect
+• more frequent flushing without lasting effect

-• filters that clog more quickly than before
+• filters clogging faster than before

-• Crop losses due to bacteria
+• Crop growth losses caused by bacteria

 Drinking Water for Livestock: When Water Quality Determines Performance